NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Using CUDA Quantum page_.
 To run the examples codes in the container, checkout the Compiling and Executing section here_.

-Once in the VSCode IDE or in the terminal for the container in headless mode, you'll notice there is an :code:`examples/` folder.
+Once in the VS Code IDE or in the terminal for the container in headless mode, you'll notice there is an :code:`examples/` folder.
 These examples are provided to get you started with CUDA Quantum and understanding the programming and execution model.
 Start of by trying to compile a simple one, like :code:`examples/cpp/basics/static_kernel.cpp`